gunesevitan/cs/[Course] Python for Everybody - University of Michigan/Course 1 - Programming for Everybody (Getting Started with Python)/README.md

-#### This is the directory of quiz answers, assignments and related files from the course "Programming for Everybody (Getting Started with Python)" by University of Michigan. ####
+#### This is the directory of quiz answers, assignments and related files from the course "Programming for Everybody (Getting Started with Python)" by University of Michigan on Coursera. ####